-Critics, fanboys, and audiences alike have been very fickle about Neill Blomkamp – adoring his out-of-nowhere debut District 9, predictably dismissing his inevitable Hollywood follow-up (Elysium), and now writing off Chappie, a return to the gritty Johannesburg of District 9, as derivative.
-In truth, Chappie is not a bad film at all, and the problems that many are having with it… read more!
+Critics, fanboys, and audiences alike have been very fickle about Neill Blomkamp – adoring his out-of-nowhere debut District 9, predictably dismissing his Hollywood follow-up (Elysium), and now writing off Chappie, a return to the gritty Johannesburg of District 9, as derivative.
+In truth, Chappie is not a bad film at all, and the problems that many are having with it are,… read more!

 I don't know how to not make this sound creepy, but I have a "director's crush" on Mae Whitman.
-Though I don't exactly find her sexy, I do think she has tremendous on-screen appeal.
+It's not that I find her sexy, but I do think she has tremendous on-screen appeal.
 She's a strong actress with expert comic timing, a unique charisma, and a face that, simply put, is watchable.
-In short, she's the kind of actor I'd love to… read more!
+In short, she's the kind of… read more!

 Oddly-conceived, minor, but wholly likable dramatization of David Lipsky's memoir Although of Course You End Up Becoming Yourself, written about the five days in 1996 that Lipsky, a writer for Rolling Stone, spent interviewing David Foster Wallace, who was winding down a publicity tour for his landmark novel Infinite Jest.
 Your interest in seeing The End of the Tour will be directly proportionate… read more!

-Indie "it" boy Domhnall Gleeson is Caleb, a shy programmer at a Google-like corporation called Bluebook who has won a company-wide contest to spend a week with Bluebook's mysterious founder Nathan Bateman (Oscar Isaac) in Nathan's ultra-remote mountain hideaway.
+Indie "it" boy Domhnall Gleeson play Caleb, a shy programmer at a Google-like corporation called Bluebook who has won a company-wide contest to spend a week with Bluebook's mysterious founder Nathan Bateman (Oscar Isaac) in Nathan's ultra-remote mountain hideaway.
 Right off the bat, Ex Machina asks the audience to suspend a healthy amount of disbelief.
-How and why, exactly, does the billionaire CEO of a… read more!
+How and why, exactly, does the billionaire CEO of… read more!